 Should you wish to explore the possibility of getting married at St. Mary’s, Fr.
-Christopher is our Parish Priest.
+Jeffrey is our Parish Priest.
 Please have a word with him in person at the end of Mass or make an appointment to see him via the Parish Office.
 It is important to remember that initial bookings cannot be taken over the ‘phone or by email.

 In order to celebrate the sacrament of Marriage in the Catholic Church, at least one of you must be a Roman Catholic; you must both be free to marry.
 At the initial meeting with the Parish Priest, and if it is possible for you to marry in the Catholic Church, then a date for your marriage will be confirmed.
 Please note, we do not have weddings at St. Mary’s on Sundays.